sennahva/IoT-zonnscherm/README.md

 ![Group 19](https://github.com/user-attachments/assets/24df21c7-1c9f-4dfc-9f8f-3b57b513164d)
 ![Group 20](https://github.com/user-attachments/assets/437e4520-281c-4ace-b215-981c2b7f3216)

-When installing the libraries pay attention that you don't exedently download the library for the BME280, this is a very simular device but it works just a bit different where the code wont work.
+When installing the libraries pay attention that you don't exedently download the library for the BME280, this is a very simular device but it works just a bit different where the code wont work. foto

 If you have the wrong library you will probebly get stuck when the ESP8266 is trying to connect with the BMP280 but won't find it, and get the following error / message:
 ![Schermafbeelding 2024-10-17 214524](https://github.com/user-attachments/assets/06d4eb79-5631-4476-ae34-a467e8bb8985)

 Then you can test your BMP280 with the example code, that you can find by file > examples > Adafruit BMP280 Library (might need to scroll down) > **bmp280test**.
 Where you only have to change line 37 from `status = bmp.begin();` to `status = bmp.begin(0x76);`.
 ![Group 18](https://github.com/user-attachments/assets/0218cd4a-c74f-4a3b-b37d-0ce3ce2f48c6)

-Check if your BAUD rate matches te one in the code.
+Check if your BAUD matches te one in the code.
 ![Group 21](https://github.com/user-attachments/assets/302cb65a-3493-444d-85c6-c60b97e4521e)

 Witch if every thing works correct you will get the following message in your serialmonitor: